JoaoHypo/JoaoHypo/README.md

 <h1 align="center">Hi There, I'm João "Hypo" Barboza</h1>
-<h3 align="center"><em>Physics and Computer Science student.<br>Many dreams and a thirst for change through technology and research.<br>I look forward for a promising future and believe that it can only be achieved with collective work.</em></h3>
+<h3 align="center"><em>Started at Physics, now Computer Engineering and Computer Science undergrad student.<br>Many dreams and a thirst for change through technology and research.<br>I look forward for a promising future and believe that it can only be achieved with collective work.</em></h3>

 - 🔭 Please feel free to reach out to me. **Don’t hesitate to contact!**